Banking and Financial Law

 Note: this list is subject to change according to course availability

 Students are expected to complete the program in the semester immediately following graduation from the J.D. program and are required to complete it in no more than three semesters.
 Appropriate J.D. courses and seminars may be substituted for LL.M. courses with the permission of the student's advisor and the instructor.

 A student may apply for admission to the Accelerated J.D./LL.M.
 Program in Banking and Financial Law at any time during his or her second and third year.
 Upon preliminary acceptance, the student will be assigned an LL.M. advisor.
 Courses to be credited to the LL.M. degree should be chosen by the student in consultation with the student's advisor.

-Final admission to the program requires that at the time of graduation form the J.D. program the student will have completed all courses to be credited toward the LL.M. degree with a grade of B or higher, and with an average grade of B+ or higher.
+Final admission to the program requires that at the time of graduation form the J.D. program the student will have completed all courses to be credited toward the LL.M. degree with a grade of B or higher.